rtfisher/rtfisher/README.md

 I'm a physics professor at the University of Massachusetts Dartmouth (https://rfisher.sites.umassd.edu/).
-I am a computational astrophysicist with a particular focus on multidimensional hydrodynamical and magnetohydrodynamical simulations, combustion, and thermonuclear transients.
+I do computational astrophysics, with a particular focus on multidimensional hydrodynamical and magnetohydrodynamical simulations, combustion, and thermonuclear transients.
 This repository is a collection of my public work, including:

 * Course materials and lecture notes (such as from a summer school in Yunnan Province, China https://github.com/rtfisher/summerschool_lectures)
 * Code snippets and scripts from my research, particularly related to the FLASH code (such as FLASH-X Docker, https://github.com/rtfisher/flashx_docker and SNID Docker, https://github.com/rtfisher/snid_docker)